Recompiling with ServBay

 2

-Building Packages with cmake
+Compiling with cmake

-For packages using cmake
+Packages using cmake

 cmake

-:-S .
+configuration:-S .

-sets the source directory as the current folder;-B builddir
+sets the source directory to current,-B builddir

-and related options specify installation paths to the ServBay Development Library.
+, telling CMake to install to the ServBay Development Library.
 The other-D

 and-DCMAKE_INSTALL_RPATH

-ensure that libraries can find other ServBay libraries at runtime.bash# Assuming you are in the protobuf source directory cmake -S . -B builddir \ -DCMAKE_INSTALL_PREFIX=${SERVBAY_COMMON_PATH} \ -DCMAKE_INSTALL_LIBDIR=${SERVBAY_COMMON_LIB_PATH} \ -DCMAKE_INSTALL_INCLUDEDIR=${SERVBAY_COMMON_INCLUDE_PATH} \ -DCMAKE_INSTALL_BINDIR=${SERVBAY_BIN_PATH} \ -DCMAKE_INSTALL_SBINDIR=${SERVBAY_SBIN_PATH} \ -DCMAKE_INSTALL_SYSCONFDIR=${SERVBAY_ETC_PATH} \ -DCMAKE_INSTALL_DATAROOTDIR=${SERVBAY_COMMON_SHARE_PATH} \ -DCMAKE_MACOSX_RPATH=1 \ -DCMAKE_INSTALL_RPATH=${SERVBAY_COMMON_LIB_PATH} \ -DCMAKE_BUILD_WITH_INSTALL_RPATH=TRUE \ -DCMAKE_PREFIX_PATH=${SERVBAY_COMMON_PATH} \ -DBUILD_SHARED_LIBS=ON \ -Dprotobuf_BUILD_LIBPROTOC=ON \ -Dprotobuf_BUILD_SHARED_LIBS=ON \ -Dprotobuf_INSTALL_EXAMPLES=OFF \ -Dprotobuf_BUILD_TESTS=OFF \ -Dprotobuf_ABSL_PROVIDER=package \ -Dprotobuf_JSONCPP_PROVIDER=module \ -DCMAKE_CXX_STANDARD=17
+ensure libraries are found by ServBay.bash# Assuming you're in protobuf source directory cmake -S . -B builddir \ -DCMAKE_INSTALL_PREFIX=${SERVBAY_COMMON_PATH} \ -DCMAKE_INSTALL_LIBDIR=${SERVBAY_COMMON_LIB_PATH} \ -DCMAKE_INSTALL_INCLUDEDIR=${SERVBAY_COMMON_INCLUDE_PATH} \ -DCMAKE_INSTALL_BINDIR=${SERVBAY_BIN_PATH} \ -DCMAKE_INSTALL_SBINDIR=${SERVBAY_SBIN_PATH} \ -DCMAKE_INSTALL_SYSCONFDIR=${SERVBAY_ETC_PATH} \ -DCMAKE_INSTALL_DATAROOTDIR=${SERVBAY_COMMON_SHARE_PATH} \ -DCMAKE_MACOSX_RPATH=1 \ -DCMAKE_INSTALL_RPATH=${SERVBAY_COMMON_LIB_PATH} \ -DCMAKE_BUILD_WITH_INSTALL_RPATH=TRUE \ -DCMAKE_PREFIX_PATH=${SERVBAY_COMMON_PATH} \ -DBUILD_SHARED_LIBS=ON \ -Dprotobuf_BUILD_LIBPROTOC=ON \ -Dprotobuf_BUILD_SHARED_LIBS=ON \ -Dprotobuf_INSTALL_EXAMPLES=OFF \ -Dprotobuf_BUILD_TESTS=OFF \ -Dprotobuf_ABSL_PROVIDER=package \ -Dprotobuf_JSONCPP_PROVIDER=module \ -DCMAKE_CXX_STANDARD=17

 1